 The Male Friendship Creed

 I kicked off this year in my last post about why we need common language for the pursuit of better male friendships.
-In this next post, I start with a “Creed” or core statement that describes the aspects of friendships that build men up and encourage them, rather than break us down and beat us up.
+In this next post, I will provide a core statement about the aspects of friendships that build men up and encourage them, rather than break us down and beat us up.
 It describes high-quality friends who call us up to a higher standard of manhood and hold us accountable.
-Better male friends who provide support when its needed most, and celebrate our successes.
-Men that help us become better men.
+It describes male friends who provide support when it’s needed most and celebrate our successes.
+This creed describes the type of men who help each other become better men.

 While my GodBuddies concept has a faith-based foundation, I believe every man needs deeper, more authentic friendships, even if religion or spirituality isn’t your thing.

-My hope is that having a Male Friendship Creed casts a vision that inspires you to develop better friendships.
-In subsequent posts, I’ll provide something of a manifesto; a broader declaration that challenges the traditional norms for male friendships.
-I will follow that with some action items to help build your inner circle of friends, including an easy-to-use, 12-week guided journey into true authentic male friendship.
-I will finish with a Friendship Covenant that will strengthen the commitment between men who want to enter into a new type of friendship to become better men.
+My hope is that having a Male Friendship Creed will cast a vision that inspires you to develop better friendships.
+In subsequent posts, I’ll provide something of a manifesto, a declaration that challenges the traditional norms for male friendships.
+I will follow that with some action items that help build your inner circle of friends.
+Afterward, I will provide an easy-to-use, 12-week guided journey into true authentic male friendship.
+I will finish the series with a Friendship Covenant that will strengthen the commitment between men who want to become better men.

 Before I suggest this Creed, let me briefly recap why I believe men need better friendships.